awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

 + *GTID transactions* – Transactions that are identified by a GTID\.
 + *Anonymous transactions* – Transactions that don't have a GTID assigned\.

 In a replication configuration, GTIDs are unique across all DB instances\.
 GTIDs simplify replication configuration because when you use them, you don't have to refer to log file positions\.
-GTIDs also make it easier to track replicated transactions and determine whether masters and replicas are consistent\.
+GTIDs also make it easier to track replicated transactions and determine whether the source instance and replicas are consistent\.

  You typically use GTID\-based replication with Aurora when replicating from an external MySQL\-compatible database into an Aurora cluster\.
 You can set up this replication configuration as part of a migration from an on\-premises or Amazon RDS database into Aurora MySQL\.
 If the external database already uses GTIDs, enabling GTID\-based replication for the Aurora cluster simplifies the replication process\.